CyR1en/Voxx/Docs/Final.md

 -v   --version                   show program's version number and exit
 ```

-Unlike the JavaFX application voxx-cli does not need the registration scene and all of that is by the command line.
-Therefore when the text user interface or the TUI application is loaded, the connection to the server, both response-request and update message, has already been established.
+Unlike the JavaFX application voxx-cli does not need the registration scene, and all of that is by the command line.
+Therefore, when the text user interface or the TUI application is loaded, the connection to the server, both response-request and update message, has already been established.
 And this is done by passing in the command line arguments into the `establish_voxx_connection` function that could be found in the `connection` module.

 ##### connection module

 This module is a pretty straight forward module.
-The paradigm used on this module is mixed, both procedural and object oriented.
-The first part of the module essentially contains contants and the class definition of the connection type  `ResReqClient` and the `UMClient` which inherits the request-response connection but it also inherits a Thread.
+The paradigm used on this module is mixed, both procedural and object-oriented.
+The first part of the module essentially contains constants and the class definition of the connection type  `ResReqClient` and the `UMClient` which inherits the request-response connection, but it also inherits a Thread.
 This is then followed by uninitialized global variables for those type classes that we are going to initialize later using the function `establish_voxx_connection(user: str, addr: tuple)`.

 In this module, we also took advantage of Python decorators to register update message handlers that essentially just puts the function object into a dictionary.
 This dictionary is iterated over by the `UMClient` and see if there's any matching function.
-However for a function to be considered as a handler for update messages, the function name must match the update message id.
+However, for a function to be considered as a handler for update messages, the function name must match the update message id.
 For example, we want to handle new message updates (the key is `nm`) then the function name needs to be `nm`.

 ```python
 @um_handler